JMIBarth/tutorials/dataset_compilation/README.md

 --------
 </details>

-NOTE: Because *Thinornis rubricollis* is also know by the synonym *Thinornis cucullatus*, the CO1 sequence is labeled with *T. cucullatus*.
+NOTE: Because *Thinornis rubricollis* is also known by the synonym *Thinornis cucullatus*, the CO1 sequence is labeled with *T. cucullatus*.
 This will be problematic if we compare the phylogenetic trees or concatenate the data, so rename this sequence (manually or with `sed`) to *Thinornis rubricollis*.

 <a name="rag1"></a>